 Although flexibility is a big advantage of REST API design, that same flexibility makes it easy to design an API that’s broken or performs poorly.
 For this reason, professional developers share best practices in REST API specifications.

-The OpenAPI Specification (OAS) establishes an interface for describing an API in a way that allows any developer or application to discover it and fully understand its parameters and capabilities - available endpoints, allowed operations on each endpoint, operation parameters, authentication methods, and other information.
-The latest version, OAS3 (link resides outside ibm.com), includes with hands-on tools, such as the OpenAPI Generator, for generating API clients and server stubs in different programming languages.
+The OpenAPI Specification (OAS) establishes an interface for describing an API in a way that allows any developer or application to discover it and fully understand its parameters and capabilities.
+This information includes available endpoints, allowed operations on each endpoint, operation parameters, authentication methods and more.
+The latest version, OAS3, includes with hands-on tools, such as the OpenAPI Generator, for generating API clients and server stubs in different programming languages.

 Manage your API lifecycle across multiple clouds, boost socialization and optimize monetization efforts across your entire business ecosystem with the secure API management of IBM API Connect®.

 Connect, automate and unlock business potential with Integration solutions.

 Connect applications, data, business processes, and services, whether they are hosted on-premises, in a private cloud, or within a public cloud environment.